 Meal 1 – dinner: serve with oven roasted potatoes and roasted root vegetables

-Meal 2 – breakfast: substitute beef brisket for hash in this great recipe Chicken Hash
+Meal 2 – breakfast: substitute beef brisket for chicken in this great recipe Chicken Hash

 Meal 3 – lunch: Make brisket tacos or quesadillas (this is the only non-compliant meal for the Whole30)